-(j) The independence of the Tribal Gaming Commission is essential to a well-regulated gaming operation.
+- (h) The independence of the Tribal Gaming Commission is essential to a well-regulated gaming operation.
 For that reason, Commissioners may only be removed from office by the Fort Independence Tribal Council prior to the expiration of their respective terms for neglect of duty, misconduct, malfeasance, or other acts that would render a commissioner unqualified for his/her position.
-Any allegations of neglect of duty, misconduct, malfeasance, or other acts that would render a commission must be substantiated by a preponderance of the evidence.
+Any allegations of neglect of duty, misconduct, malfeasance, or other acts that would render him or her unqualified for his/her position must be substantiated by a preponderance of the evidence.
 Commissioners will be given an opportunity to provide evidence rebutting the evidence for their proposed removal before the removal is considered.
 A vote of the Fort Independence Tribal Council on the validity of the removal shall be final and not subject to further appeal.
-A wrongful removal shall entitle the affected Commissioner to compensation for expenses incurred in an appeal and any pay withheld.

-(k) A majority of the Commission shall constitute a quorum.
+A wrongful removal shall entitle the affected Commissioner to compensation for expenses incurred in an appeal and any pay withheld. - (i) A majority of the Commission shall constitute a quorum.
 The concurrence of a majority of the members appointed to the Commission shall be required for any final determination by the Commission.
-The Commission may act in its official capacity even if there are vacancies on the Commission.

-(1) Tribal Gaming Commissioners shall be compensated at a level determined by the Business Committee.
-Commissioner compensation shall not be based on a percentage of gaming revenue to ensure the Commission is not improperly influenced.

-(m) The Commission shall keep a written record of all its meetings.
+The Commission may act in its official capacity even if there are vacancies on the Commission. - (j) Tribal Gaming Commissioners shall be compensated at a level determined by the General Council. - (k) The Commission shall keep a written record of all its meetings.